beaconsproject/beaconsproject.github.io/README.md

 | :---: | :---: |
 | <a href="https://github.com/beaconsproject/disturbance_validation" target="_blank"><img align="center" src="pics/disturbance_validation.png" width="250"></a> | <a href="https://github.com/beaconsproject/wolverines/" target="_blank"><img align="center" src="pics/wolverines_survey.png" width="250"></a> |

 - **Geopackage Creator** assists users with creating a geopackage file for use with the Disturbance Explorer app.
+Utility is presently restricted to a region intersecting the Yukon, NWT, and BC.

 - **Disturbance Explorer** generates human footprint or undisturbed areas maps using regional-scale human surface disturbance data.